RTEMS/rtems-docs/eng/req/items.rst

 specifies an interface domain.
 Items of the types :ref:`SpecTypeInterfaceContainerItemType` and :ref:`SpecTypeInterfaceHeaderFileItemType` are placed into domains through links with the :ref:`SpecTypeInterfacePlacementLinkRole`.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 description
     The attribute value shall be a string.
 It shall be the description of the